Educational Outreach for Pollution Control

 Stop Roadside Dumping!

-Dumping waste materials along the side of the road is illegal and harmful.
-It also results in clean-up costs and unattractive roadways.
-Report illegal dumping along MDOT SHA roadways.
+Dumping waste or other materials along the side of the road is illegal and harmful to the environment.
+It can lead to hazardous conditions for Maryland commuters.
+It also results in avoidable clean-up costs for Maryland taxpayers and unattractive roadways.
+See links below for more information and how you can report illegal dumping along SHA roadways.

 Proper Litter and Trash Disposal